Table of Contents

 Once you feel comfortable in the flat position, rock the inversion table back and forth like on a rocking chair by throwing your weight from your lower body to your upper body.
 Make sure to hold the handles while you are doing this.

-Keep rocking for a couple of minutes and slowly rock to a greater degree as time goes by.
-This will allow your blood flow to adjust slowly.
+Keep rocking for a couple of minutes and slowly roll to a greater degree as time goes by.
+This will allow your blood flow to adjust gradually.

 Now you can invert to the farthest degree that you set and stay there.
 At first, use only a couple of minutes hanging.
 You may not feel comfortable staying longer.